fz16336/Applied-Deep-Learning/README.md

 architecture, denoted as *MLMCNet* is created.
 Where all five features are combined linearly into one feature set named MLMC, and then passed into a single CNN identical to either of the streams.
-The crux of the original authors’ claim is that predictions made with late-fusion (TCSNNNet) would outperform other models such as MLMCNet, LMCNet, MCNet.
+The crux of the original authors’ claim is that predictions made with late-fusion (*TCSNNNet*) would outperform other models such as *MLMCNet*, *LMCNet*, *MCNet*.

 Below is a personally illustrated depiction of the architecture.